JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_6/Pipa.md

 ## PIPA

-Pipa, born in the year a.d.
-1425, was king of a state called Gagaraungarh.
+Pipa, born in the year A. D. 1425, was king of a state called Gagaraungarh.
 He possessed every spiritual excellence and conferred happiness and saintship on the human race.

 <span id="p112"><sup><small>[ p.
 112 ]</small></sup></span>